Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Update a message

-Use `update` to update a message identified by threadId and messageId.
+Use the `update` method to update a message identified by threadId and messageId.

-`UpdateChatMessageRequest` is the passed request model `priority` is the chat message priority `ChatMessagePriority`, such as 'Normal' or 'High', if not specified, 'Normal' will be set
+- `UpdateChatMessageRequest` is the model to pass to this method.
+- `priority` is the chat message priority `ChatMessagePriority`, such as 'Normal' or 'High', if not specified, 'Normal' will be set.
-`content` is the message content to be updated.
+- `content` is the message content to be updated.
+- `chatThreadId` is the unique ID of the thread.
+- `chatMessageId` is the unique ID of the message.

 ```swift
 let message = UpdateChatMessageRequest(